jameskermode/f90wrap-wheels/README.md

 ### 3. Release wheels to PyPI

-Once everything works correctly, make a full release (i.e. just `v0.x.y` without the `-rc1` suffix) and then manually trigger the GitHub action to upload wheels to
+Once everything works correctly, make a full release (i.e. just `v0.x.y` without the `-rc1` suffix).
+This will trigger the upload of wheels to PyPI.
-PyPI.